Attending the 2015 AGU Fall Meeting? Visit the NASA Exhibit!

 Scheduled Hyperwall presentations include Observing Precipitation from Space, Revisiting the Apollo 17 Landing Site, and Exploring NASA Earth Science Data.
 Scheduled Hyperwall Flash Talks include Using Soil Moisture Active Passive (SMAP) Soil Moisture Data to Estimate Rainfall Rates, FINESSE: Walking the Moon... in Idaho, and Postcards from the Edge: How to Find and Use Imagery from Deep Space Missions.
 For a schedule of presentations and Flash Talks, please see the Schedule of Events at the NASA Booth.

 In addition, more than 70 EOSDIS posters and presentations will be featured in the Moscone South Poster Hall and in Moscone West 2020.
 Scheduled posters and presentations include Introducing Earthdata 3.0, NASA Global Imagery Browse Services (GIBS) Use in Live Planetarium Shows, Curating Virtual Data Collections, and Depending on Partnerships to Manage NASA’s Earth Science Data.
-A tentative schedule of EOSDIS posters and presentations is available through the NASA Earthdata AGU 2015 Fall Meeting Presentations webpage.
+A tentative schedule of EOSDIS posters and presentations is available.

 For a tentative schedule of NASA exhibit events at the 2015 AGU Fall Meeting, please refer to the Schedule of Events at the NASA Booth.
 For a tentative schedule of specific EOSDIS posters and presentations during the meeting, please visit the EOSDIS Earthdata AGU webpage.